-- Identifying representation of China, the Russian Federation and DPRK for the Coordination Council The council comprises seven representatives from each country, representing various administrative units, scientific institutions, as well as the protected area authorities, - local communities, non-government organization and the private sector. - Confirming the Frequency of Meetings The Coordination Council meets at least twice per year, meeting alternatively on Chinese territory at Hunchun and on Russian territory in Khasan District. - Authorizing the Organization of Meetings Organization on the Chinese side would be by the Hunchun Nature Reserve while on the Russian side the intermediary non-government organization, WWF RFE (owing to the fact that there are five protected areas). - o Identifying Responsible Persons o Ensuring Fund Raising

-In the holding and operation of the Coordination Council, one person will be designated on each side to act as a focal point.

-Both national organizations, as well as the Coordination Council itself, would separately seek to raise funds for the operation of the Coordination Council and its events as well as for the proposed TBR.
+- Identifying representation of China, the Russian Federation and DPRK for the Coordination Council - The council comprises seven representatives from each country, representing various administrative units, scientific institutions, as well as the protected area authorities, local communities, non-government organization and the private sector. - Confirming the Frequency of Meetings The Coordination Council meets at least twice per year, meeting alternatively on Chinese territory at Hunchun and on Russian territory in Khasan District. - Authorizing the Organization of Meetings Organization on the Chinese side would be by the Hunchun Nature Reserve while on the Russian side the intermediary non-government organization, WWF RFE (owing to the fact that there are five protected areas). - Identifying Responsible Persons In the holding and operation of the Coordination Council, one person will be designated on each side to act as a focal point. - Ensuring Fund Raising Both national organizations, as well as the Coordination Council itself, would separately seek to raise funds for the operation of the Coordination Council and its events as well as for the proposed TBR. - Other TBR Coordination Councils have complemented their operation by establishing specialized thematic or working groups, on an ad-hoc basis, in order to create a platform for discussion among specialized stakeholders from the concerned countries.